Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Experimental Evaluation

-respectively Zero Width Space, Zero Width Non-Joiner, Zero Width Joiner, and Zero Width No-Break Space.
-These characters were selected as the tokenizers employed by the LLMs under consideration transform each of these characters into a single token.
-This confers two principal advantages: (i) each syllable attains a uniform token length, thereby enhancing their salience as systematic patterns; and (ii) the overall token overhead is thereby minimized.

-Furthermore, no such characters are to be found in Blog1k.
-The Poems dataset contains only $19$ occurrences in $5$ out of the $5{,}636$ entries.
-Such invisible characters are therefore extremely rare, and there occurence outside of watermarks can be considered negligible noise.

-The number \sSy ~of characters per syllable entails a trade-off.
+\textbf{Parametrization of the approach.} The number \sSy ~of characters per syllable entails a trade-off.
 If \sSy is too small, a syllable may be disregarded as noise; if it is too large, its final part may cease to be associated to preceding “legitimate” words, thereby diminishing regurgitation rates.
 Based on empirical observations, we set \sSy= 4.

 Similarly, $\sW$, the size of the watermark, must be appropriately calibrated to balance the trade-off between legitimate and spurious detection.
-If $\sW$ is too small, the watermark is more likely to occur “by chance,” whereas if it is too large, even minor deviations may prevent successful detection.
+If $\sW$ is too small, the watermark is more likely to occur “by chance”, whereas if it is too large, even minor deviations may prevent successful detection.
 Based on empirical evidence, we set $\sW$=8.
 We choose \sCu=5 and \cinr=1 so that four syllables are embedded repeatedly in each document chunk, irrespective of parity.

-The total number of letters of a \cue is 20 while a \sign contains 12 letters.
-Any combination of 12 letters is contained in 9*$|\mathcal{A}|^8$ possible sequences of length 20.
-Hence, due to constraint (2) on the acceptable watermarks (see Section~\ref{sec:generation-WM}), each used \sign ``forbids'' 9*$|\mathcal{A}^8|$ \cue.
-Due to constraint (1) there is a bijection between the spaces of admissible \sign and \ws, as well as the space of possible \cue and \ws.
-Hence, with $x$ the number of admissible \cue, the number of watermarks is the maximum of $min(x,4^{20}-x*9*4^8)$, reached when $x = \frac{4^{20}}{1+9*4^8}$.

-With the proposed parameters, if each used watermarked is sampled from a candidate set of size $K=100$, this leaves roughly $2*10^4$ usable watermarks.

-For simplicity's sake, given a document $\doc$ of size $\Delta$, we take $\delta = \lceil\Delta/2\rceil$, i.e. a document is partitioned into two chunks only.
-This means that the chunk- and document-level verification processes are strictly equivalent.